-Sixteen digitised photographs from the NimStim set of facial expressions (Tottenham et al., 2009) of four males and four females each displaying an angry and neutral facial expression were used.
-When presented in the center of the computer screen, at an average distance of 60 cms, the faces measured 18° of vertical visual angle.
-An identical flickering cue was presented on both non-central and central cue trials.
-The flickering cue was a white oval and subtended 18° of vertical visual angle and 11° of horizontal visual angle and flickered at 50 Hz for 200 milliseconds (a 10 ms white display followed by a 10 ms blank display repeated 10 times).
-On non-central cue trials, the horizontally displaced cue was shifted 10° of horizontal visual angle to the right and left did not overlap with the to-be-time face stimuli.
+Stimuli and apparatus.
+A total of 16 digitised photographs from the NimStim set of facial expressions (Tottenham et al., 2009) of four males and four females each displaying an angry and neutral facial expression were used.
+When presented in the centre of the computer screen, at an average distance of 60 cm, the faces measured 18° of vertical visual angle.
+An identical flickering cue was presented on both noncentral and central cue trials.
+The flickering cue was a white oval and subtended 18° of vertical visual angle and 11° of horizontal visual angle and flickered at 50 Hz for 200 ms (a 10 ms white display followed by a 10 ms blank display repeated 10 times).
+On noncentral cue trials, the horizontally displaced cue was shifted 10° of horizontal visual angle to the right and left did not overlap with the to-be-time face stimuli.

-All stimuli were presented on a 17-inch computer monitor (1280 × 1080, 60Hz) connected to a 1 GHz Pentium computer.
+All stimuli were presented on a 17-inch computer monitor $(1,280 \times 1,080, 60 \text{ Hz})$ connected to a 1 GHz Pentium computer.
 Stimulus presentation and data collection were controlled by E-Prime software (Schneider et al., 2002).